Classes / Enrollment

 Missed the July cohort?
 Your August options, explained

-The July 7 evening class kicks off this week in Longview.
+The July 7 class kicks off this week in Longview.
 If the timing didn't work out for you, take a breath — you haven't missed your shot.
 Here are the two real August start dates, what each week actually looks like, and a way to start learning today if you'd rather not wait at all.

 Missing a start date isn't falling behind